-Very quickly, his Bulldog associated the sound produced from opening the cabinet door with the fact that there’s treats coming.
-Learning from the past is a definite sign of adaptive intelligence.
+Very quickly, his Bulldog associated the sound produced from opening the cabinet door with the fact that there are delicious treats coming.
+Once again, learning from the past is a definite sign of high adaptive intelligence.

 These are just a couple stories of high adaptability and intelligence with Bulldogs.
 If you ask any owner, I’m certain you’ll find a lot of great stories just like these!